Manage Covid-19 Anxiety:

 - and do your own search in your app or play store!

-Focus on What You Can Control – click and look at what particularly is within our control related to COVID-19.
+Focus on What You Can Control – think about what particularly is within your control related to COVID-19.
+Let the rest go.

 Take extra time to rest and just be.
 Instead of your commute maybe you sit in the sun by a window for a little while.

 Use Social Media for FUN.
 Do not rely on it for news.
 And don’t forget to be social!
 Virtual interactions with others are definitely not the same as in person ones but they are still good for you.
 We are social beings, we need to interact with each other.